Jasark0/spatial-group-project/README.md

 - DEFEND the central tower from increasingly difficult waves of robotic enemies.
 - CONSTRUCT and UPGRADE turrets using in-game tools and VR interactions.
 - USE STRATEGY and quick thinking to manage resources and placement.
-- VICTORY means holding the line; DEFEAT means humanity's last hope is gone."""
+- VICTORY means holding the line; DEFEAT means humanity's last hope is gone.

 ---